+This is one of the most common steps that you may struggle with when learning how to write a bio about yourself.
 While it can feel strange to talk about yourself in the third person at first, there are some very clear benefits from doing so:

-From an SEO perspective, writing in the third person allows you to include your full name throughout the bio.
+From an SEO perspective, writing a bio in the third person allows you to include your full name throughout the bio.
 This lets search engines know that this lengthy, original, and well-written piece of content is about you.
-While making it clear that this awesome work is about you is important when it comes to search engine optimization, don’t let speaking in third person become too much of a good thing.
+While making it clear that this awesome work is about you is important when it comes to search engine optimization, don’t let speaking in the third person become too much of a good thing.

-Never overuse your name when writing your bio or include it in a way that seems unnatural.
+Never overuse your name when writing a bio or include it in a way that seems unnatural.
 Instead, use your name when it is appropriate.
 By dropping your name too frequently, search engines may think that the article looks suspicious/spammy – or isn’t written very well.

-6. Write a story, not a list.
+5. Write a story, not a list.

 When writing a personal bio, it can be easy to fall into the trap of rattling off accomplishments, but that’s what your resume is for.
 Your bio should go above and beyond your awards and get to the core of who you are and what you’re about.